-Accounting Ratio 2022/23 % or £ 2021/22 % or £ Explanation Reserves Uncommitted General Fund Reserves as a % of annual budgeted net expenditure 4.3% 4.5% Demonstrates the Council's flexibility to meet unanticipated expenditure, and the Council's commitment to increase reserves when it is able to do so.
-Movement in the Uncommitted General Fund Balance 2.6% -26.8% Reflects slight decrease in the uncommitted resources available within the General Fund Balance.
+Accounting Ratio 2022/23 % or £ 2021/22 % or £ Explanation Reserves Uncommitted General Fund Reserves as a % of annual budgeted net expenditure 4.2% 4.5% Demonstrates the Council's flexibility to meet unanticipated expenditure, and the Council's commitment to increase reserves when it is able to do so.
+Movement in the Uncommitted General Fund Balance -2.6% -26.8% Reflects a slight increase in the uncommitted resources available within the General Fund Balance.
 Council Tax In-year Collection Rate 97.7% 97.5% Demonstrates the Council's effectiveness in collection of local taxation.
-Council Tax Income as a % of Overall Revenue Funding 23.6% 23.7% Demonstrates the funds received from Council Tax as a % of overall funding requirement.
-Financial Management Actual Outturn as a % of Budget 104.0% 95.7% Demonstrates actual expenditure under budget improving the Council's financial position at the year end (excluding HSCP).
+Council Tax Income as a % of Overall Revenue Funding 23.9% 23.7% Demonstrates the funds received from Council Tax as a % of overall funding requirement.
+Financial Management Actual Outturn as a % of Budget 103.4% 95.7% Demonstrates actual expenditure over budget reflecting the pressure on the Council's financial position at the year end.
 Actual Contribution to/(from) Uncommitted General Fund Balance -£0.324m -£4.824m Demonstrates the Council's application of reserves to support Council decisions during the year.
-Debt & Borrowing Capital Financing Requirement £470.9m £378.1m This is the amount of unfunded capital expenditure.
+Debt & Borrowing Capital Financing Requirement £470.5m £378.1m This is the amount of unfunded capital expenditure.
 External Debt Levels £374.5m £329.8m The amount of external debt held by the Council.
 Slight increase on last year due to temporary loans taken for cashflow purposes.
-Ratio of Financing Costs to Net Revenue Stream - General Fund 7.2% 4.8% Demonstrates how much of the General Fund revenue budget is tied up in supporting borrowing Ratio of Financing Costs to Net Revenue Stream - Housing Revenue 21.3% 21.0% Demonstrates how much of the housing revenue budget is tied up in supporting borrowing
+Ratio of Financing Costs to Net Revenue Stream - General Fund 5.9% 4.8% Demonstrates how much of the General Fund revenue budget is tied up in supporting borrowing Ratio of Financing Costs to Net Revenue Stream - Housing Revenue 21.1% 21.0% Demonstrates how much of the housing revenue budget is tied up in supporting borrowing

-5. Future Developments and Financial Planning
+6. Future Developments and Financial Planning